mhmadwrekat/guessing-game/README.md

 # guessing-game

+## Learn more about me !

-quizzes the user on fun facts gives the user some basic information about who you are and where you came from.
+ It gives the user some fun facts and some basic information about who I am and where I come from